PagerDuty/pdpyras/README.rst

 call is received.
 Simply put, the functions will take longer to return if the total number of resuls is higher.

-**Updating and Deleting Records:**
+**On Updating and Deleting Records:**

-If performing page-wise operations, i.e. making changes immediately after fetching each page of results, rather than pre-fetching all objects and then operating on them, one must be cautious not to perform any changes to the results that would affect the set being iterated over.
+If performing page-wise operations, i.e. making changes immediately after fetching each page of results, rather than pre-fetching all objects and then operating on them, one must be cautious not to perform any changes to the results that would affect the set over which iteration is taking place.

 To elaborate, this happens whenever a resource object is deleted, or it is updated in such a way that the filter parameters in ``iter_all`` no longer